The Campbell was launched with sister ship, USS Goss, on March 19, 1944.

 Dad was promoted to lieutenant while at sea.
 His duty station was down below on the ship in Engine Room Number 2.
 One engine room machinist described it as “ungodly hot, humid, nasty, and built for short people.”
-He said the men who worked in the engine room often would have skin peel from the soles of their feet because of the hot, damp conditions.
+He said the men who worked in the engine room often would have skin peel off the soles of their feet because of the hot, damp conditions.
 There was also a constant loud “thrumming” of the engines.

-In October 1944, the Battle of Leyte Gulf took place.
-The main battle was considered one of the largest naval battles in world history.
-United States, Australian, and Filipino forces began the invasion of Japanese-occupied Philippines by landing in the Leyte Gulf.
-The Japanese suffered heavy losses to their navy and it marked their first kamikaze aerial attacks.
+In October 1944, the Battle of Leyte Gulf took place, one of the largest naval battles in world history.
+United States, Australian, and Filipino forces landed in Leyte Gulf, which began the invasion of Japanese-occupied Philippines.
+The Japanese suffered heavy losses, and this marked their first kamikaze aerial attacks.
 The Allies won the battle and their victory led to the liberation of the Philippines.
 This was a turning point in the war against Japan as it effectively cut off their supply route in Southeast Asia and was a devastating loss to their naval forces with many of their ships destroyed and thousands killed.
 I cannot imagine what it must have been like in constant fear of attack by torpedoes, mines, or Kamikaze pilots.

-The sleep berth was smaller than a twin-size bed, and a sailor often had to tie himself to the berth or risk getting dumped out onto the floor…of which there wasn’t much.
+A crew member’s sleep berth was smaller than a twin-size bed, and a sailor often had to tie himself to the berth or risk getting dumped out onto the floor…of which there wasn’t much.
 Each man had his berth and a small compartment for personal effects.
-Len Nowak, sonar operator on the Campbell, told me during choppy weather it was hard to keep from being thrown out of their sleeping sacks.
+Len Nowak, sonar operator on the Campbell, told me during choppy weather it was hard to keep from being thrown out of his sleeping sacks.

-Eating a meal could be an adventure when they had to chase things around the plate (or off it) when seas were rough.
+Eating a meal could be an adventure when they had to chase things around the plate when seas were rough.
 Sometimes food would just fall off their plates.

 On December 22, 1944, the Campbell celebrated Christmas at anchor with liberty on Mog Mog Island.